JADES: A large population of obscured, narrow line AGN at high redshift

 Regardless of the emission diagnostic used to identify AGN (emission lines, X-ray observations, mid-infra-red selection), the selection method is reliant on finding emission that cannot be explained by star-formation processes.
 Objects not selected as AGN, the star-forming galaxies, can still have a significant amount of AGN activity, but it is not dominating the total galaxy emission.
 Therefore, AGN selection most likely provides an lower limit on the total number of AGN, as we are likely missing low luminosity active black holes, outshone by their host galaxy.

 There is little overlap between the individual emission line ratios used to find AGN in this work, with only five objects being selected in more than one diagnostic.
-This can be explained by the different emission line ratios being more or less sensitive to AGN activity in different observed regimes (e.g. redshift and metallicity of the ISM).
+This can be explained by the different emission line diagnostics being sensitive to AGN identification at different regimes (e.g. redshift and metallicity of the ISM).
 As discussed above, the N2-BPT method becomes increasingly unreliable towards high redshift as galaxies become more metal-poor and have higher ionisation parameters.
 Although the highest redshift AGN selected by this method is at z=5.135 (JADES-NS-GS-00009452; 12+log(O/H)= 7.92), the bulk of the AGN selected by this method are below z=2.3.

 \citet{Topping2020, Runco2021} investigated the effect of stellar population age and metallicity on the BPT and S2-VO87 diagrams.
 These works have found that a population of young, metal-poor stellar populations can lie above the \citet{Kewley01} line.
 These low S2 ratio targets would be excluded from selection with the new definition of the demarcation lines and the AGN selected in the S2-VO87 diagram are above the points seen in both \citet{Topping2020, Runco2021} \citep[see also][]{Strom2017}.
 However, many of our selected AGN are very close to the demarcation line, making their selection tentative.
 As a result, we select any AGN selected within a distance of 0.1 dex from the demarcation as tentative, and we mark this with asterisks in Table \ref{table:Sample}.
 We note that our conclusions do not change whether we include or exclude these tentative AGN in our final sample.